nthnlws/Arc-Raiders-Taskbar-Schedule/README.md

 *   Toggle between "LIVE" and "NEXT" views using the `F12` key.
 *   Automatically refreshes data every 5 minutes.

+## Data Source & Attribution

+This project uses the Unofficial Arc Raiders API provided by MetaForge.
+The data is subject to change and is not affiliated with Embark Studios.

+In accordance with the API's terms, attribution is provided below:

+> All data is sourced from the [MetaForge API for Arc Raiders](https://metaforge.app/arc-raiders).

 ## Installation and Usage

 ### For End-Users (Recommended)